EdPearlman.net

 "I've gotten a lot out of using your Finger Finder – thanks so much for this ingenious device." – Patrick S., Los Angeles

-Scalesthe Finger Finder is a visual complement to a scale book.
+Scales–the Finger Finder is a visual complement to a scale book.
 Practice major scales starting and ending with the blue notes, using all numbered positions.
-Practice (natural) minor scales starting and ending on the red-dot notes.
+Practice (natural) minor scales starting and ending on the red-

-Arpeggiosmajor key arpeggios can be practiced by playing all blue and yellow notes in the key you are interested in.
-Minor key arpeggios can be formed using the red-dot, the blue, and the first yellow note in each octave.
+Arpeggios–major key arpeggios can be practiced by playing all blue and yellow notes in the key you are interested in.
+Minor key arpeggios can be formed using the red-

 More items available in Store.